-Saint Paul & Minnesota Foundation, operating under the name Minnesota Philanthropy Partners, is located in Saint Paul, MN.
+Saint Paul & Minnesota Foundation, operating under the name Minnesota Philanthropy Partners, is located in St Paul, MN.
 The organization was established in 1995.
 According to its NTEE Classification (T31) the organization is classified as: Community Foundations, under the broad grouping of Philanthropy, Voluntarism & Grantmaking Foundations and related organizations.
-As of 12/2020, Minnesota Philanthropy Partners employed 79 individuals.
+As of 12/2023, Minnesota Philanthropy Partners employed 84 individuals.
 This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
+Minnesota Philanthropy Partners is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

 Form